 End-to-End Encryption.
 Confide and Wickr claim to employ E2EE by default, using AES-128 and AES-256, respectively.
-We can confirm E2EE in Wickr but not in Confide, due to certificate pinning.
+We can confirm E2EE in Wickr but not in Confide, since certificate pinning prevents interception of traffic.
 Also, Telegram offers E2EE for "secret chat" using AES-256 and client-server encryption (i.e. only the server and both clients can decrypt traffic) which also prevents MiTM attacks for non-secret chats.
-In both secret and non-secret chat, Telegram uses a proprietary protocol, MTProto, and transmit traffic over SSL although its webpage states otherwise.
-Telegram and Wickr's implementations also claim to support perfect forward secrecy [29], [34].
-Finally, note that recent criticism of Telegram's security in the press do not affect the claims of Telegram that we choose to analyze, i.e., E2EE and ephemerality in "secret chats".
+In both secret and non-secret chat, Telegram uses a proprietary protocol, MTProto, and transmit traffic over SSL although its webpage states otherwise.2 Telegram and Wickr's implementations also claim to support perfect forward secrecy [35, 40].

+Finally, note that recent criticism of Telegram's security in the press3 do not affect the claims of Telegram that we choose to analyze, i.e., E2EE and ephemerality in "secret chats."